Authorities warn of risks of flooding

 The cloud field stretched 1,200 kilometers (746 miles) across, according to Javaheri – big enough to stretch from Paris to Warsaw, Poland.

-The “very destructive core” of the cyclone already left a path of destruction through outlying islands and nearby mainland, the meteorology bureau said.
-Residents along the coast have been warned to expect storm surges up to four meters high.
+But the “very destructive core” of the cyclone already wreaked havoc through outlying islands and the nearby mainland, the meteorology bureau said.

 “Scariest thing I’ve ever gone through,” Sassha Kozachenko said on Instagram.
 On Airlie Beach, detritus and debris could be seen hurtling through the air in videos posted on social media.

-The severe weather has already claimed the life of a 31-year-old woman after dangerous conditions were linked to a fatal car crash Monday near the town of Proserpine.
+The severe weather has already claimed the life of a 31-year-old woman after dangerous conditions were linked to a fatal car crash Monday near Proserpine.

 One man was taken to the hospital after being injured by a collapsing wall, Police Commissioner Stewart said.

-Residents reported their apartments shaking and windows breaking.
+Residents reported trees ripped from the ground and their apartments shaking and windows breaking.
 Pristine beaches that were bright and sunny Monday were completely flooded Tuesday.

 “It’s extremely ferocious out there,” storm chaser James Reynolds told CNN.
 “The back-end of Debbie is really making itself (felt).”